-This recipe comes from my online nutrition course on vegan protein - more info here.
+This recipe comes from my nutrition/cookbook on vegan protein – more info here.

 So these are good cookies for everyone in this house: a mom who’s breastfeeding (so baby gets the nutrients indirectly), an active 3-year-old boy, a grandma who’s post-menopause, an on-the-go corporate lawyer, a husband who works out a lot, and a nutritionist who just likes a good healthy cookie with her tea.

 My nephew was allowed a cookie after dinner to give you a review.
 I was downstairs at the time, and when his mom told him I’d made them, he ran down and said to me, ‘This cookie is so good!
 You made it for me.
 It tastes good.’
 No lie, that’s a direct quote.
 Gotta love 3-year-old sentence structure.

 High-Protein Cranberry Quinoa Cookies

 Time from start to eating: